IshmaelRogers/RobotKinematics/README.md

 The final term on the right hand side is a 4x1 vector where B_r_P/B is the location of P relative to B and is expressed in terms of the B frame.

 ![alt text][image18]

+Multiplying the the matrices on the right brings us back to the original equation (the one that is difficult for the computer to interpert)

+Homogenous transforms can be used to calculate the position of a robot arm's end effector.

+# Example

+Given the position of the end effector with respect to reference frame B, calculate its position with respet to reference frame A (attached to Link 1)

+![alt text][image19]

+Please see the starter.py for an example on how to use python programming to solve this problem.

 # Composition of Homogenous Transforms